prakash-kannaiah/PCD-to-Geo-Referenced-PCD-Converter/README.md

 ### Step 4: View and Save Output

 - A 3D viewer will appear to show the transformed point cloud.
+- To close the viewer and terminate the program, press **q** in the viewer window.
 - A new file will be saved as:

   output_transformed.pcd